liatrio-enterprise/.github/profile/README.md

 ### [Repository/Branch Protections](https://github.com/liatrio-enterprise/github-policy-service)
 GitHub makes it easy to create new repositories, which makes getting started with new projects accessible, but can make enterprise management a challenge.
 We found that using a GitHub App can help with this, in that it can react to events such as repo creation or branch creation, and immediately bring new repos under enterprise standards.
-Our GitHub app is listening to a variety of events, and makes sure that our standard branch policies are applied to each repo's `main` branch at all times.

-Our App is deployed to Azure App Service which was created by Terraform.

 ### [Migrations](https://github.com/liatrio-enterprise/github-migration-azure-devops)
 Migrations from one platform to another are often chaotic and slow, but automation can make the process somewhat less painful.
-This repository contains a workflow that helps with migrating from Azure DevOps to GitHub, by importing all the repositories from an Azure DevOps project to GitHub in a standardized way.
+We built a workflow that helps with migrating from Azure DevOps to GitHub by importing all the repositories from an Azure DevOps project to GitHub in a standardized way.
-It can also be used to assign all the repos to the appropriate team in GitHub.